apptainer/singularity-admindocs/configfiles.rst

 .. note::

-  These feaures will only apply when Singularity is running in SUID mode and the user is non-root.
+  These features will only apply when Singularity is running in SUID mode and the user is non-root.
 By default they all are set to `NULL`.